October 13, 2016

 Review: Diller Scofidio + Renfro’s Latest Renews the Medical Typology

-Diller Scofidio + Renfro’s newest Manhattan high-rise, for Columbia University's medical school, upends the typology’s ingrained gloominess.
+Diller Scofidio + Renfro’s newest Manhattan project for a medical school upends the typology’s ingrained gloominess.

 Images courtesy Iwan Baan